urani-trade/solana-dev-onboarding-rs/demos/02_anchor_cpi/README.md

 <br>

-* Test the program with this file inside `puppet-master/test/puppet-master.ts`:
+* Test the program with the following file inside `puppet/test/puppet.ts`:

 <br>